PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-10 00:32:17
+Last updated: 2024-04-10 00:32:50
-Random Quote: Yesterday, today and tomorrow are not consecutive, they are connected in a never-ending circle.
-Everything is connected - The Stranger
+Random Quote: Ellie: "There's not gonna be anything bad in here?"
+Joel: "Just you." - Joel Miller